 Fried isn’t afraid to veer into controversial territory with his advice.
 One of the most significant examples is “screw big corporate marketing.”
 Corporations focus more on their science than the art, with so much modern-day marketing governed by algorithms.
 The result is a marketing message that works for computers but not for consumers.

 Instead, stay honest, personal, and agile with your messaging.
-Build a brand voice that is approachable with limited jargon.
-It’s admirable and will cut through the noise in this day and age.
-Consumers prefer a brand with a personality to one that checks all cookie-cutter marketing boxes.
+Build an approachable brand voice with limited jargon.
+This voice will be admirable and will cut through the noise in this day and age.
+Consumers prefer a brand with a personality to one that checks all the cookie-cutter marketing boxes.

 Finally, these words of wisdom: “You’re better off with a kick-ass half than a half-assed whole.”
 The idea is to get a viable product into the market as soon as possible rather than waiting until you have something more significant to offer.
 Done is better than perfect, and as long as you nail the offerings you do have, no one will notice the ones you don’t.

 Rework: Change the Way You Work Forever provides a valuable framework for small business owners and entrepreneurs to grow their businesses through increased productivity.
-While the book is a great resource, implementing those tips into your business can take time.
+While the book is a great resource, implementing its tips can take time.
 Fill out my contact form for a complimentary coaching session, and we’ll discuss a strategy for your business.

 Coach Dave